 Love Actually (2003)

 One of our favourites film starring the hilarious Will Ferrell is Elf, a 2003 adventury-comedy film directed by Jon Favreau.
-Witty, well-paced style of this film won’t leave you bored for a minute, it’s a must watch for anyone looking to get into the festive mood.
+The witty, well-paced style of this film won’t leave you bored for a minute, it’s a must-watch for anyone looking to get into the festive mood.

 Our final film to make the list is Scrooged by Richard Donner starring Bill Murray as Frank Cross.
 The film is based on ‘A Christmas Carol’ by English writer Charles Dickens.
 Scrooged has a distinct style of comedy that makes it a timeless classic and thus deserves to be viewed every Christmas.